-Okay, this is another thing I haven’t seen before, seedballs that are planted by throwing them from the air.
+This is another thing that I haven’t seen before.
+Seedballs that are planted by throwing them from the air.
 I came across this video from the Instagram of Leonardo Dicaprio on which is shown how Kenyans are replanting vanishing forests in an extraordinary way.
 Read on if you want to learn more about planting trees in Kenya.